PiotrRut/prutkowski.dev/README.md

 It is written entirely from scratch using React and Gatsby.
 It is mostly a single page web app, with a few exceptions:

-* __Projects__: This page holds a list of all my public GitHub repositories, automatically updated via the GitHub API
+* __Projects__: This page holds a list of all my public GitHub repositories, automatically updated from the GitHub API.
-* __Blog__: Hold a list of all my blog posts, written in markdown.
+* __Blog__: Hold a list of all my blog posts, written using markdown.
 * __Gallery__: Displays a chosen selection of photographs I've recently taken.
-It retrieves the pictures through a remote Heroku dyno from my Microsoft Azure storage.
+It retrieves the pictures through a remote Heroku dyno (via my back end), from my Microsoft Azure storage.

+The API that I've written which the gallery uses can be found [here](https://github.com/PiotrRut/prutkowski.tech-backend).

 ## :open_file_folder: Frameworks and libraries used